valarauca/rpmbuilder/README.md

 This is a project that builds RPMS (or it should).

-It is fancy wrapping around the [rpm-rs](https://docs.rs/crate/rpm-rs/0.2.1).
+It is fancy wrapper around the [rpm-rs](https://docs.rs/crate/rpm-rs/0.6.0).
 Namely this project builds an executable file which can consume a `.toml` file which declares the contents of and RPM.